globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ================
 Connection Anonymity
 --------------------
-Users's anonimity is offered by means of the implementation of the [Tor](https://www.torproject.org/) technology.
+Users's anonymity is offered by means of the implementation of the [Tor](https://www.torproject.org/) technology.
 The application implements an ``Onion Service v3`` and advices users to use the Tor Browser when accessing to it.

 Connection Encryption
 ---------------------